Did you know that more trusting societies are wealthier and healthier?

 Here at 3C Digital Media Network, we understand the importance of trust.
 We value each and every relationship because we know it matters.
 If you want to join our network, keep following our content or consider joining us as a content creator if you are an allied health professional.

-Note: This article is a summary and review of a piece done by Freakonomics Podcast.
-The source can be found here: https://freakonomics.com/podcast/social-trust-rebroadcast/.
+Note: This article is a summary and review of a piece done by Freakonomics Podcast: https://freakonomics.com/podcast/social-trust-rebroadcast/.

 Photo Source: Pixabay from Pexels